hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 **Let's explore the space!**

-NDSM is a big place with lots of fun spots!
+<strike>NDSM is a big place with lots of fun spots!</strike> Let's explore the park nearby the workshop space!
 We'll walk around together to get an idea.
 And then you can decide which hiding spot you will choose to hide your puzzle pieces (don't show the others!)

 <img src="./images/hidingspots.jpg" alt="two kids exploring the play area looking for spots to hide a treasure" width="600"/>